zsofiaserenyi/tipcalculator/README.md

 Ordered together but would like to pay separately?
 Never have been easier!
 Select the correct number and booooom there it is.
 No more debates on the dirty wherewithal. 🤑

-#### How to use it? 🧐

-1. Type in your bill amount

-2. Select tippercent

-3. Select number of people

-4. Don't forget to pay...🤪

 #### What did I learn? 👩🏻‍💻

 First of all I would like to highlight that I made the body of this project with [Devslopes][link1]'s help.